xterm-x11/docs/installing-xterm-from-a-package.md

 # XTerm package details

 In addition to the package search and package information that you can view on a command line from your package manager tool, https://pkgs.org/ provides extensive information on almost all XTerm packages.
 See the https://pkgs.org/download/xterm page for more information.
-Find your system in the list there and click the package name to go to the package information page.
+Find your system on the list there and click the package name to go to the package information page.